RyanBoomer30/OnTime/README.md

 # Project Page
 In the project page, the first thing the user will see is an "Add note" input that allow the creation of a task.
 A task model is then created from the backend and added to the reloaded project page.

-The task will be added to a [vis](https://visjs.org/) timeline at the date of its creation and a physical task form will appear.

 ## Task functions
 There are three main functions of a task form that are located on the green task toolbar:
 * By clicking on the title of the task, the user can freely edit the name and the entering changes will be updated (only at the backend).